WELCOME TO NGONG'NAROK VILLAGE

 A second, inner fence surrounded the corral, where livestock spent the night.

-To the Maasai, livestock are wealth, income, and (only in dire or celebratory times) food.
+To the Maasai, livestock are wealth, income, and - only in dire or celebratory times - food.

 In the inner circle stood a line of people, men on one side, women on the other.
 The men had a jumping contest while the women chanted and sang.
 They soon pulled us into the line to join them.

-Back home, we started by sending school supplies for the small on-site kindergarten.
-Alas, they never arrived.
-But we kept in touch with Moses and Benson.
+Back home, we sent school supplies f or the small on-site kindergarten.They never arrived.
+But we kept in touch with Moses and Kelembu by tech.

-Chief Joseph told us that upon menses, Maasai girls had to undergo the traditional practice of female genital mutilation (FGM), in preparation for forced marriage to older men as child brides.
+Chief Joseph told us that by tradition, upon menses, mostnMaasai girls under went full genital removal (FGM), in preparation for a forced marriage to older men as a child bride.

 More than 200 million girls and women alive today have been cut in 30 countries in Africa, Asia, and the Middle East, where FGM is concentrated, according to the World Health Organization.